-As a historian, you will study, interpret and write about the past.
-You'll investigate relevant documents, artifacts and sources.
-This will help you to develop clearer pictures about how civilizations and cultures have evolved over time.
-You'll use your abilities and detail-oriented perspective to uncover what may have influenced important moments in history.
+As a historian, you’ll study, interpret and write about the past.
+You'll also investigate relevant documents, artifacts and sources to develop clearer pictures about how civilizations and cultures have evolved over time.
+Additionally, you'll use your abilities and detail-oriented perspective to uncover what may have influenced important moments in history.
 This could include anything from the formation of hunter-gatherer communities to the creation of global partnerships in the modern era.
-This occupation suits those who are interested in learning about key episodes in human history.
+This occupation suits those interested in learning about key episodes in human history.
 It's also a good fit for those interested in teaching the public about prominent figures, occurrences and accomplishments that have shaped the modern world.

 Historians often investigate historical documents, analyze artifacts and read scholarly articles.
 However, their daily responsibilities tend to fluctuate based on their employers’ needs.
 For example, professionals who work at historical societies may create resources for public outreach campaigns.
 They may also promote fundraising events.
 Many careers in history involve deep research and careful examination of accepted narratives.
 Yet, historians must also develop their own interpretations and support their claims with evidence.
 They communicate their ideas using books, videos, websites, interactive exhibits and more.
-If you’re interested in pursuing a historian career, your day may include the following tasks:
+Historian’s day-to-day tasks may include:

 - Collecting information from historical sources from archives, libraries and museums.

 - Designing educational programs and presentations to engage the public.

 - Evaluating relevant information to verify authenticity and significance.